-The Novatech 1732 Oxygen Transmitter has proved an extremely reliable instrument.
-The troubleshooting guide here is based on an analysis of the potential problem that may occur after many years of operation in the field.
+The Novatech oxygen transmitter has proved an extremely reliable instrument.
+The trouble shooting guide here is based on an analysis of the potential problem that may occur after many years of operation in the field.
 A current list of problems and solutions can be found on the Novatech web site at www.novatech.com.au when any are identified.